 Bold and Bright

 The flat era seemed to be just that, flat.
 The graphics were flat, the copy was flat and even the colors were flat.
-2017 is bringing color back to the forefront.
+Color is coming back to the forefront.
 Eye popping color and gradients are making a comeback and making its way into all kinds of places.
 Just look at the Instagram icon.

 When using this concept, make sure readability is still at the top of your to do list.
 Lack of contrast between type and background will lose many users as soon as they open the page.